finbox-in/documentation/docs/device-connect/android.md

 ## Add Dependency

+To include the DeviceConnect SDK in your project, configure your repository settings as follows:

-In the project level `build.gradle` file or `settings.gradle`, add the repository URLs to all `allprojects` block or `repositories` block inside `dependencyResolutionManagement`.
+In your project-level `build.gradle` or `settings.gradle`, add the FinBox private Maven repository under the `allprojects.repositories` or `dependencyResolutionManagement.repositories` block.

 <CodeSwitcher :languages="{kotlin:'Kotlin',groovy:'Groovy'}">
 <template v-slot:kotlin>